Fi5t/NimbusSRP-Android/README.md

   version.
 It is best to assume all users will have to reset their verifier if upgrading from a previous version.

+### version 2.0.1 (2016-11-16)
+* Mitigates timing attacks to probe the existence of user identities on the server side.
+The attack could take advantage of the server code returning the "bad credentials" error at different times for the case when the user doesn't
+  exist and for the case when the user exists but the password is invalid (issue #19).

 [EOF]